sdepold/earthquake-api/README.md

 ### GET /earthquakes

 Returns all earthquakes for the last 24 hours.
 The timeframe can be adjusted using the `starttime` and `endtime` query params.
+Please note that this endpoint is artificially delaying a response based on the amount of returned earthquakes.
+You can disable this by adding the query param `delay=0`.

 ### GET /earthquakes?continent=europe